-An LLP is a type of partnership firm where all partners have limited liability, protecting their personal assets in case of business losses.
+An LLP is a type of partnership firm where all partners have limited liability, protecting their assets in case of business losses.
 It combines the flexibility of a partnership with the liability protection of a company, making it ideal for small to medium-sized businesses and professional services.

 What is a Public Limited Company?